Checks

 , andY

-) check whether the Hessian is symmetric, seeis_Hessian_symmetric
+: verify that the Hessian is symmetric, seeis_Hessian_symmetric

 to usegradient_descent

 to find a critical point.
-Note: This requires (and evaluates) new tangent vectorsX
+Note: this requires (and evaluates) new tangent vectorsX

 andY